lehmannro/libleipzig-python/README.rst

 Corpora
 -------

-The project collects corpora in a variety of languages, German (*de*) only being the largest one and thus the default.
+The project collects corpora in a variety of languages, German (*de*) being the largest one and thus the default.
 According to the reference implementation the following corpora are available (those marked with asterisks actually worked as of the time of writing):

 * de* (default)
 * en*